Capital CreditsPutting money back in your wallet is part of the Cooperative Difference!

 The equity from Capital Credits makes it possible for BEMC to secure loans, maintain facilities and services, and expand our system to meet the demands of a steadily growing membership.

 These credits are governed by federal and state laws and regulations, our articles of incorporation and bylaws, mortgage covenants, and our Board of Directors’ policies.
 Other factors that come into play are balancing debt and equity to maintain creditworthiness, rate competitiveness, and accounting practices.

 Capital Credits are returned to BEMC members on a 25-year cycle.
-When a return of Capital Credits is authorized by the Board of Directors, members eligible for a capital credit return will receive a letter by mail.
+When the Board of Directors authorizes a return of the credits, members eligible for a capital credit return will receive a letter by mail.
 That’s a good reason to be sure we always have your correct mailing address!

 The bottom line is that all co-op members eventually receive a payback for their years of investment in their co-op.